peterchoi-ca/peterchoi-ca.github.io/content/pages/about.md

 Hey!👋 My name is Peter and I'm currently a F/T Technical Consultant at Sourced Group (An Amdocs Company) with a focus on Cloud, DevOps, and Solution Architecture.

 Facts about me:
-- Reside in Toronto 🍁
+- Reside in Toronto, Canada 🍁
-- 15 years of professional experience in IT
-- 10 years of full-time consulting experience with system integrators in Canada, delivering value and business outcomes to enterprise customers
+- 10 years of experience in professional services, delivering business value through code and cloud
-- Passionate about Linux, Azure, GCP, Terraform, Containers, Kubernetes, CI/CD pipeline automation
+- Passionate about DevOps enablement, Linux, Azure, GCP, Terraform, Containers, Kubernetes, CI/CD pipeline automation
 - Enjoy learning new things